STLCCP: Efficient Convex Optimization-based Framework for Signal Temporal Logic Specifications: Smooth Approximation by Mellowmin

-From these propositions and Proposition~\ref{prop:onetoone}, we can also see that the concaveness (bound) of the overall program $\widetilde{\mathcal{P}}_{\text{DC}}$ increases \textit{monotonically} as $k\rightarrow \infty$.
-In other words, the program \eqref{eq:formulation} gets closer to the original program \eqref{eq:moto} as $k\rightarrow\infty$ whereas it becomes a \textit{convex} program as $k\rightarrow 0$.\footnote{This is because, if all $\min$ functions become average functions, the robustness becomes a convex function.
-The authors of \cite{Lindemann2019-os} leverage this property to make the program a convex quadratic program.
-However, they had to restrict the range of STL specifications considerably.
-In this sense, our work can be seen as the extension of their work, where we allow all the STL specifications.} This property is useful in our framework as we can see the trade-off between the roughness of the majorization at each step and the completeness (see Theorem~\ref{prop:onetoone}), which can be controlled by the parameter $k$.
-Due to these three reasons, the mellowmin function is the most suitable for CCP among the functions presented in Table~\ref{table:function_summary}.
+Moreover, the concavity of the program~$\widetilde{\mathcal{P}}_{\text{DC}}$ increases \textit{monotonically} as~$k\to \infty$, approaching the original program~\eqref{eq:moto}, while it becomes a \textit{convex} program as~$k \to 0$.\footnote{Replacing all~$\min$ functions with average functions makes robustness a convex function. \cite{Lindemann2019-os} exploited this to formulate a convex quadratic program but had to significantly restrict STL specifications.
+In this sense, our work extends theirs by allowing all STL specifications.} The degree of concavity of the program~$\widetilde{\mathcal{P}}_\text{DC}$ is bounded under Assumption~\ref{assum:linear}, as all concave constraints take the form of the mellowmin version of~\eqref{eq:finalmin}.
+The concavity of these constraints is bounded as follows: \begin{prop} The concaveness of the mellowmin operator is bounded by the following expression: